 The Data Patterns tab allows you to configure data patterns that can be used by the data collectors for collecting data in the specified way.
 While creating a data collector, it is important that you select an appropriate data pattern.
 This is necessary so that the indexed data looks as you expected, with events categorized in multiple lines (raw event data), fields extracted, and time stamp extracted.
 The more appropriate the data pattern, the more chances that your search will be effective.

-The following video helps you understand when and how to create a data pattern:
+To understand when and how to create a data pattern, see the following video:

 This topic contains the following information: